-- Completed tallying the amounts of fluorocarbons replaced in FY 2012 - (90% or better capture rate of ascertained leakage)
+- Completed tallying the amounts of fluorocarbons replaced in FY 2012 (90% or better capture rate of ascertained leakage) - Put together a working team for fluorocarbon leakage management As a representative of the Japan Chain Stores Association, voiced opinions - As a representative of the Japan Chain Stores Association, voiced opinior in the Industrial Structure Council's working group on countermeasures for fluorocarbons and at the Joint Council Meeting

-Put together a working team for fluorocarbon leakage management
+2013 • Establishment a freon management system

-As a representative of the Japan Chain Stores Association, voiced opinions - in the Industrial Structure Council's working group on countermeasures for fluorocarbons and at the Joint Council Meeting 2013 - Establishment a freon management systen - - 2015 nning in 22 companies such as GMS, supermarkets, department stores 2020
+Centralized management system introduction through Aeon Delight Co., Ltd. (running in 22 companies such as GMS, supermarkets, department stores, etc.)